-The proposed bill, Substitute Bill No. 1418, aims to enhance food security by introducing several key measures effective July 1, 2025.
-Firstly, it mandates the Commissioner of Social Services to apply for a Medicaid waiver to cover "food as medicine," which is defined in accordance with existing statutes.
-Additionally, the Commissioner is required to report by January 1, 2026, on the number of Medicaid beneficiaries utilizing this coverage and its impact on their chronic health conditions.
+The proposed bill, Substitute Bill No. 1418, aims to enhance food security by introducing new measures under the Medicaid program and the Supplemental Nutrition Assistance Program (SNAP).
+Effective July 1, 2025, the Commissioner of Social Services is mandated to apply for a Medicaid waiver to cover "food as medicine," which is defined in accordance with existing statutes.
+Additionally, by January 1, 2026, the commissioner must report to the relevant legislative committees on the number of Medicaid beneficiaries utilizing this service and its impact on their chronic health conditions.

-Furthermore, the bill amends Section 17b-105a of the general statutes by adding new subsections (e) and (f).
-Subsection (e) directs the Commissioner to increase the minimum monthly supplemental nutrition assistance benefit to ninety-five dollars.
-Subsection (f) establishes a healthy food incentive program, allowing beneficiaries who buy fresh produce at certified farmers' markets to receive a dollar-for-dollar credit in supplemental nutrition assistance benefits, up to a maximum of fifty dollars per month.
-This initiative aims to encourage the purchase of fresh produce and support local farmers.
+Furthermore, the bill amends Section 17b-105a of the general statutes by adding two new subsections.
+Subsection (e) requires the Commissioner of Social Services to increase the minimum monthly SNAP benefit to ninety-five dollars, while subsection (f) establishes a healthy food incentive program.
+This program will provide SNAP beneficiaries with a dollar-for-dollar credit for purchases of fresh produce at certified farmers' markets, up to a maximum of fifty dollars per month.
+These initiatives are designed to reduce barriers to food security and promote healthier eating habits among low-income individuals.

 HS Joint Favorable Substitute: